open-telemetry/opentelemetry-specification/specification/common/README.md

 both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

+Attribute values MUST NOT be evolved to support complex types (e.g. maps and heterogeneous arrays).
+Note: the log data model defines [attributes](../logs/data-model.md#field-attributes) with values of type `Any`.
+This is an intentional divergence from the standard definition of attributes defined here.
+Log record attributes are a super set of standard attributes.

 See [Attribute Naming](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/attribute-naming.md) for naming guidelines.

 See [Requirement Level](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/attribute-requirement-level.md) for requirement levels guidelines.